MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/customize-process-backlogs-boards.md

 > [!NOTE]
-> You can't remove the default, inherited work item type from the Requirements backlog, but you can disable that work item type.
+> You can't remove the default, inherited work item type from the Requirements backlog.

 <a id="edit-iteration-backlog">  </a>